 Sensing the Sacred

-On my father’s farm you would never find a plastic rose, just garden-pollinated wildflowers chased by gentle dreams pulling life’s course along streams meant to meander.
-He planted seeds aware rotated crops share our transformation in ways nature intended rotting mulch to turn sprouts upward.
+On my father’s farm you would never find a plastic rose, just garden-pollinated wildflowers aligned with dreams charting life’s course along streams meant to meander.
+He planted seeds aware rotated crops share our transformation in ways nature intends rotting mulch to turn sprouts upward.
 Mindful of each row he hoed he knew a good harvest depends on fertile soil for the same reasons blood cells flow and relatives love sharing holidays.
 I see him gathering blueberries and tasting the energy our atmosphere shares with rain-drenched corn fields spreading green truths every day we feel his presence traveling like roots through our psyche.

 I love my Mom.
-She is 98 and just had her gallbladder removed a few days ago.
+She recently turned 100 and Shawn arranged a party for the ages (excuse the pun).
+Almost every living Dunbar was there.
+Besides being funny, kind, and caring, Betty is one tough cookie.
+For instance, she had her gallbladder removed two years ago.
 She had gallstones and was in immense pain before and after the stones were removed and the infection drained.
 The doctors were amazed she was not in the ICU fighting for her life.
 True to her colors, she flirted with the doctors, had her favorite nurses, shared a few jokes, and kept singing, “I wanna go home.”
 Her hip and back severely limit her mobility but, despite some short-term memory loss, she is quick to share her opinion about politics, religion, and people past and present.
 I just talked to her on the phone and knowing I was going to write about her, asked, “How would you describe yourself?”
 She quickly retorted, “I have no clue… Who cares?… What a terrible question.”
-Along with her quick wit, she has a kind, patient, and giving nature.
+Along with her quick wit, she has a patient and giving nature.

 Our Common Origin

 I love my siblings, their kids, and their kids’ kids.
-Altogether, counting spouses, there are 42 of us with another one on the way.
-It’s so cool how genes run through us in ways our parents connect progeny to ancient ancestors emerging out of the cosmic design that ties sisters and brothers to the kind of beings we all have the chance to be.
+Altogether, counting spouses, there are 44 of us.
 The most patient person I’ve ever known, Patti was a painter, poet, teacher, and longtime principal at a school for secondary students with emotional/behavioral disorders in Orlando.
 A heart transplant survivor for over 10 years, Patti has three kids and three grandchildren.
 Her oldest, Dave is an unbelievably talented musician who was working as a grip for the movie industry in New Orleans when he met his wife Laura Jean, a sought-after costumier.
 Their son, Seth is a gifted student and a cool kid.
-Chris is a sensitive soul, cultivates an awesome garden, works on search engines, builds websites for a California company, and takes care of Mom.
+Patti’s second oldest, Chris is a sensitive soul, cultivates an awesome garden, works on search engines, builds websites for a California company, and takes care of Mom.
 A radiologist, Taryn married Albinuz (who proposed in a hot air balloon).
-He is a computer programmer and they have two kids, Tyana and Elijah, who are in college and middle school, respectively.
-All four of them foster and find homes for rescue dogs.
+He is a computer programmer and they have two beautiful and brilliant kids, Tyana and Elijah.
+Tyana recently gave birth to Layla, the 44th member of our ever-growing clan.
+She is living with her partner, Justin, in Indiana while Elijah continues to help his parents foster and find homes for rescue dogs.
 That’s the kind of compassion Patti inspired.

-Dave and I spent our childhood together shooting hoops, hiking, biking, playing with friends, and constantly spilling identity into one another.
-He owns and expanded Dad’s excavating business and is a golf fanatic.
-His wife Paula served as a grade-school teacher for nearly 20 years.
-They have two daughters, two sons, and two (soon-to-be three) grandkids.
+Dave and I spent our childhood together shooting hoops, hiking, biking, playing with friends, and constantly spilling our identities into one another.
+He owns and expanded Dad’s excavating business and is a golfer and drummer.
+His kind and loving wife Paula served as a grade-school teacher for nearly 20 years before succumbing to cancer way too early.
+They have two daughters, two sons, and three grandkids.
 Lindsay is a patent paralegal, loves rock concerts, and has lived in Alexandria since 2008.
-Laura works for Dave and lives with her favorite ski-partner Ryan in a quaint home in the wilderness.
-A chemist and political pundit (whose perspectives I share), Andrew married his high-school sweetheart Emily and together brought little Jack Lando into the world we all cohabit.
-Matthew, a slam-dunking hoopster, married Christina with whom he collaborated in the creation of Carter and a baby about to grace his or her presence with the rest of us.
-Dave plans on making his grandkids drummers because he loves drumming even more than golf.
-I am serious, the lines between us are relative to what childhood means in terms of identity.
+Laura works for Dave and lives with her life and skiing partner Ryan in a quaint home in the wilderness.
+A chemist and political pundit (whose perspectives I share), Andrew married his high-school sweetheart Emily and together brought Jack Lando into the world.
+Matthew, a slam-dunking hoopster, married Christina with whom he collaborated in the creation of Carter and Finley.
+Dave and I are blessed and aware that the lines between us are relative to whatever childhood means.

 My baby sister Shawn is a passionate, fun-loving soul who reminds me every time we’re together life is a hallowed collection of moments.
 She married Steve, a builder of movie sets in and around New Orleans.
 He has a daughter Cristen from a previous marriage.
 Shawn is the mother of Ryan and Rachel from a previous marriage.
 Ryan, who works for his Dad’s construction business in Las Vegas, married Krista and together they have three boys–Hunter, Waylan, and Hank (they love their country music).
 Rachel has four children–Saydee, Baylee, Gracie, and Leo.
 They live in Slidell, not far from Steve and Shawn, and Chris and Mom.
 Every visit is a unique experience filled with all kinds of energy and solitude, activity and peace, and unconditional love.

-I could go on about my family but I do that elsewhere on this site and in my books.
-So, to wrap up the “about me” stuff, let me share a few of the things I love to do.
+I could go on about my family and friends but I do that elsewhere on this site and in my books.
+So, to add some stuff “about me,” let me share a few of the things I love to do.
 I love going to the beach:

 I love hiking, biking, and canoeing: